When Will the Court Return My Bail Money?

 If you fail to appear in court, it will not only jeopardize your bail money, but it will also lead to a charge of failure to appear in court.
 Many Judges do not take this charge lightly, and you could face additional fines, revocation of your bail, or even additional jail time if you are charged with failure to appear in court.
 It is therefore always in your best interest to attend all of your court dates.

 Understanding the arrest and bail process and the laws that you must comply with can be tricky.
-For this reason, it is a good idea to hire a bail bondsman to help you pay your bail, as well as to walk you through the bail process.
+For this reason, it is a good idea to hire a bail bondsman in Hartford or Connecticut to help you pay your bail, as well as to walk you through the bail process.
 A bail bondsman can answer any questions that you have and make sure that you don’t accidentally break any laws while you are out on bail.
 You can contact Connecticut Bail Bonds here to hire a professional today.